CamIce2002/TheMrNewVegas.github.io/docs/4hos/2-Install.md

 :::

-# **Part 2: In Game Guide**
+# **In Game Setup**

 ### 1.)
+Loading Into Your Save
-When you have loaded into your save, press enter and select preset or go into Skyrim Unbound MCM and customize character.
-Choose to stay in starting area, don't continue.
+- When you have loaded into your save, press enter and select preset or go into Skyrim Unbound MCM and customize character.
+- Choose to stay in starting area, don't continue.

-### 2.)
-Let scripts finish running
+- Let the scripts finish running before continuing to the next step.

 ### 3.)
+Installing Requiem
-Go into and exit inventory to start Requiem install and distribute 3 perks
+- Go into the inventory and exit to start the Requiem install and distribute 3 perks

 ### 4.)
-Press enter and select continue
+Press Enter & Select Continue